kevinyswong/kevinyswong.github.io/index.md

   </blockquote>
-  What a great struggle for these Italian American children to find some decent education, these fine folks who in a different century would have been known as the Romans!
-And in another the originators of the Renaissance!
+  What a great struggle for these Italian American children to find some decent education, these fine folks who in a different century would have been known as the Romans, whose ancient heritage seems to have appeal only when it is far and long gone!
+And in another century, the originators of the Renaissance!

   In this rapid swelling immigrants in the cities, how can it be that anyone could harbor decidedly negative views towards them?
 It is not nativism and resistance